Policies

 Ending Therapy:

-It is Emory’s goal to support each of her clients when they are ready to end therapy, for any reason.
+It is Emory’s goal to provide encouragement and support for her clients when they are ready to end therapy, for any reason.
 It has been her experience that every client would like to end their therapy experience in a positive way.
-When you feel ready to end therapy, she will happily work together to finish your sessions well.
+When you feel ready to end therapy, she will happily work together with you to finish your sessions well.